profweiliu/environmental-design-capstone/charrette.md

 - **Block, Street, and Building**

 Each team will create a one-page Resilience Cheat Sheet that translates two selected City Resilience Framework goals into three design strategies and measurable performance indicators at three scales: city/community, neighborhood/district, and block/street/building.
 For example, how a city might support safe and affordable housing through policy and investment, how a neighborhood might strengthen sustainable food access through local systems and services, and how block- or street-level design can improve public safety through the built environment.

-**Not sure about the difference between a strategy and a performance measure?** <br>
-A strategy is the action taken to achieve a goal, while a performance measure is the way success is evaluated or quantified.
-For example, to improve walkability, a strategy might be building shaded sidewalks, while the corresponding performance measure could be achieving 80% sidewalk shading coverage within 10 years.

 **City Resilience Framework (4 Dimensions and 22 Goals)**